elenbeilina/sftp-xml-filter-connector/sftp-sink-connector/readme.md

     ```

 Result can be checked in `star_wars/people` folder via connecting to SFTP server.
-Pushed 5 test records and because of filtration logic in sftp ends up only one - Luke Skywalker.
+Pushed 5 test records and because of filtration logic in sftp ends up only 3, that passed the filtration logic.

 **SFTP properties**:
 ```